 Liability Insurance pays for damages that you are liable for, meaning damages that you caused.
 If you run a red light and collide with oncoming traffic, Liability Insurance covers the other party’s vehicle repairs, medical expenses, or property damages.
 If you have what is known as “Full Coverage”, your damages will be paid for as well.

 *Basic Liability Insurance is required in all states to drive on public roads. *

-Comprehensive Coverage covers the repair costs of your motorcycle if it was damaged by anything other than a traffic accident.
-This can include theft, vandalism, the environment, etc.
+This coverage pays for your motorcycle repairs if it is damaged by anything other than a traffic accident.
+This includes theft, vandalism, the environment, etc.

-Roadside Assistance offers towing or minor car repair services if you find yourself stranded.
+Roadside Assistance offers towing and can provide emergency fluids if you find yourself stranded.
 Many companies offer this, such as SafeCo, AAA, and more.

-In today’s financial climate, medical and vehicle bills can be astronomical.
-State Minimum limits give you coverage, but in a serious accident they will not cover all of your expenses.
+These days, medical expenses and vehicle repair bills can be astronomical.
+State Minimum limits give you modest coverage, but in a serious accident they will not cover all of your expenses.